Advocacy

 National Craft Initiative

-The now completed National Craft Initiative (NCI), a three-year partnership between the Australian Craft and Design Centres (ACDC) and NAVA funded by the Australia Council for the Arts has generated events, discussions, ideas and strategies to ensure a vibrant and resilient future for craft and design.
+The National Craft Initiative (NCI), was a three-year partnership between the Australian Craft and Design Centres (ACDC) and NAVA funded by the Australia Council for the Arts has generated events, discussions, ideas and strategies to ensure a vibrant and resilient future for craft and design.

 The Personal Property Securities Act is designed to protect artists from losing their work left on consignment if their gallery becomes insolvent.
 However it is a complex process, something that NAVA has tried to change.